stitchdata/docs/_getting-started/connecting-other-data-sources-guide.md

       - title: "How Singer taps work"
         anchor: "how-singer-taps-work"
         content: |
           Singer's extensible platform makes it easy to add any data source you need.
-You can build a Singer tap and use the [Singer target]({{ site.singer | append:"/target/stitch/" }}){:target="new"}, to post against the Import API.
+You can build a Singer tap and use the [Stitch target]({{ site.singer | append:"/target/stitch/" }}){:target="new"} to post against the Import API.
 The data will be processed like data from any other integration.

           The process will look something like this: